Dr. Dowell Myers

 “Can Indirect Strategies Reduce Shortages, Restrain Housing Cannibals, and Promote Affordability?”

 Thursday, October 17, 2019

-The SFSU PACE Applied Housing Research Initiative is excited to announce its second annual Distinguished Speaker Event–consisting of a reception and lecture–taking place on Thursday, October 17, 2019 at our downtown campus (835 Market Street).
+The SFSU PACE Applied Housing Research Initiative held its second annual Distinguished Speaker Event–with a reception and lecture–on Thursday, October 17, 2019 at our downtown campus (835 Market Street).

-Our distinguished speaker is Dr. Dowell Myers, director of Population Dynamics Research Group and professor of policy, planning, and demography at Sol Price School of Public Policy at University of Southern California.
+Our distinguished speaker was Dr. Dowell Myers, director of Population Dynamics Research Group and professor of policy, planning, and demography at Sol Price School of Public Policy at University of Southern California.

 The speaker series is supported by a generous gift from Merritt Community Capital Corporation.